Monitoring IBM MQ

 By using the client binding mode, IBM MQ sensor can partially discover some configurations such as host and port automatically in the local monitoring and show metrics in the Instana UI.

-When the Instana host agent and IBM MQ run in different virtual machines, only the client binding mode is supported.
+When the Instana host agent and IBM MQ run in different machines, only the client binding mode is supported.

 Remote monitoring with the client binding mode